 1954 Bill Haley and the Comets recorded ‘Rock Around The Clock’.

-1970 Apollo 13 delivered the “Houston, we have a problem” line.
+1970 Jim Lovel delivered the line “Houston, we have a problem here”, from Apollo 13.

-1992 Euro Disney (Disneyland Paris) opened.
+1992 Euro Disney officially opened.

-2011 Christina Aguilera divorced music executive Jordan Bratman.
+2011 Christina Aguilera divorced Jordan Bratman.

 WHO’S CELEBRATING?
 This week’s birthdays